Artsdatabanken/Nbic.References/README.md

 # Nbic.References
-Reference database that handles litterature references, person and url references.
-Also track usage by userid and applicationid if needed.
+Reference database that handles literature references, person and url references.
+Also tracks usage by userid and applicationid if needed.

-Why: Converted an old reference database from class library to Rest APi
+Why: Converted an old reference database from class library to REST API

-Api documented with Swagger at root url
+API documented with Swagger at root URL

 ## Test with docker